Kairum-Labs/should/README.md

 should.ContainSubstring(t, longText, "nonexistent")
 // Output:
-// Expected string to contain 'nonexistent', but it was not found
+// Expected string to contain "nonexistent", but it was not found
-// Substring   : 'nonexistent'
+// Substring   : "nonexistent"
 // Actual   : (length: 153)
 // 1.
 This is a very long text that spans multiple lines
 // 2. and contains various keywords and phrases that we might